darklife/darkriscv/README.md

 clock is lost in the pipeline flush.
-Of course, in order to perform read operations in blockrams in a single clock, a single-phase clock with combinational memory OR a two-phase clock with blockram memory is required, in a way that no wait states are required in thatcases.
+Of course, in order to perform read operations in blockrams in a single clock, a single-phase clock with combinational memory OR a two-phase clock with blockram memory is required, in a way that no wait states are required in that cases.

-As result, the code is very compact, with around three hundred lines of obfuscated but beautiful Verilog code.
+As result, the code was very compact, with around three hundred lines of obfuscated but beautiful Verilog code.
 After lots of exciting sleepless nights of work and the help of lots of colleagues, the *DarkRISCV* reached a very good quality result, in a way that the code compiled by the standard GCC for RV32I worked fine.

-After two years of development, a three stage pipeline working with a single clock phase is also available, resulting in a better distribution between the decode and execute stages.
+After two years of development, a three stage pipeline working with a single clock phase was also available, resulting in a better distribution between the decode and execute stages.
 In this case the instruction is fetch in the first clock from a blockram, decoded in the second clock and executed in the third clock.

 As long the load instruction cannot load the data from a blockram in a single clock, the external logic inserts one extra clock in IO operations.